cannatag/ldap3/docs/manual/source/tutorial_searches.rst

     >>> entry.krbLastPwdChange.raw_values
     [b'20161009010118Z']

 Note that the entry status is *Read*.
 This is not relevant if you only need to retrive the entries from the DIT but it's vital if you want to take advantage of the ldap3 Abstraction Layer making it *Writable* and change or delete its content via the Abstraction Layer.
 The Abstraction Layer also records the time of the last data read operation for the entry.

-In the previous search operations you specified ``dc=demo1, dc=freeipa, dc=org`` as the base of our search, but the entries we got back were in the
+In the previous search operations you specified ``dc=demo1,dc=freeipa,dc=org`` as the base of our search, but the entries we got back were in the
 ``cn=users,cn=accounts,dc=demo1,dc=freeipa,dc=org`` context of the DIT.
 So the server has, with no apparent reason, walked down every context under the base applying the filter to each of the entries in the sub-containers.
 The server actually performed a *whole subtree* search.
 Other possible kinds of searches are the *single level* search (that searches only in the level specified in the base) and the *base object* search (that searches only in the